 Nina Thorne, LMSW

-A long time Vipassana meditation practitioner, Nina has also studied Hatha and Yin Yoga, as well as Qi Gong and Tai Chi with master Chen Wei Gun and Dr. Yang Yang.
+A long time Vipassana meditation practitioner, Nina has also studied Hatha and Yin Yoga, as well as Qi Gong and Tai Chi with masters Chen Wei Gun and Dr. Yang Yang.

 Since completion of the MBSR Teacher Training at the Center for Mindfulness in Medicine, Health Care, and Society at UMass Medical School, Nina has brought mindfulness programs to the East End of Long Island.
 She has offered workshops in mindfulness in public schools, hospice settings, libraries, and professional organizations.
 Nina has completed Level ll of the MindfulSchools Program.
 Her special focus for the past several years has been on helping individuals with cancer, HIV, and other health challenges in the area of stress management.
 She has completed a year long study in the Integrated Study and Practice Program at Barre Center for Buddhist Studies and is a certified Evidence-Based QiGong (EBQ) Instructor.